uphold/docs/_tickers.md

 # Tickers

 Developers can query at any time the rates we utilize when exchanging one form of value for another.
-These are expressed in "currency pairs".
+These are expressed in [currency pairs](#currency-pair-object).

 ## Get Tickers for Currency